If you're interested in history, be sure to visit my genealogy website.Ancestral Findings

 These things and probably a myriad other factors all lead to photographers getting a lot more from their own photographs than viewers ever will.
 We have an intimacy, a closeness with our own work, that is almost impossible to share.
 There will be things in our photographs that we see that others simply will not.

 Of course, this is the natural order of things.
 Photographers will always get more from what they’ve created than the average person will.
 But—and this is a big but—it’s our job, as photographers, to make our viewers see what we see.
 That is how we communicate through art.
-That places us in something of a conundrum since it is impossible to make viewers see everything that we see in our images.
+That places us in a conundrum, since it is impossible to make viewers see everything that we see in our images.

 The art is in the trying, I think.
 Don’t assume that your viewers will get everything from an image that you do.
 But also, try to make them see as much as you absolutely can.